acp29/eventer/README.md

 **v1.1.2** Release version (source code in two versions associated with MATLAB R2019a and 2020b versions)

-- Fixed bug that prevented the opening of raw text files
+- Fixed bug that prevented the opening of raw text data files

 ## Development roadmap